 And finally, because if you opt to buy a ticket on the 48-hour Rome sightseeing bus you can choose the top option that includes entrance to the Colosseum, the Vatican Museums or the Sistine Chapel.
 Sounds good, doesn't it?

 Use your ticket to take at least one complete tour of Rome listening to the audio guide commentary - you'll learn lots of interesting facts about the city!

 What will you see during the tour?

-The most beautiful baroque-style fountain in the world.
-Its origins date back to 19 BC although the current monument dates back to the 18th century.
+The most beautiful baroque style fountain in the world.
+Its origins date back to 19 B.C. although the present monument dates from the 18th century.

 It is a wonderful outdoor work of art attached to the facade of the Palazzo Poli that represents the god Neptune taming the waters.
 Legend has it that if you want to return to Rome you must throw a coin into its waters.

 To learn more about the beautiful Trevi Fountain, do not miss the article Trevi Fountain: stories, curiosities and what to see near the fountain in Rome.